ComraxLTD/kakal-ui/design-system/projects/kakal-ui/README.md

 1. changed name to kkl-steps-accordion
-2. add steps-accordion-service - use to handle manuel navigation 3, add SelectionChangedEvent interface for stepsChanged event
+2. add steps-accordion-service - use to handle manuel navigation
+3. add SelectionChangedEvent interface for stepsChanged event
+4. add options interface for ui configs

 KKL-Grids